fordinator/princess-maker-2-ai/README.md

 - "Secret" endings are unlocked at 50 "turns", or when certain stat gates are met.
 - Examine the code if you want spoilers.

+Visit <https://vexation.me> to learn more about me, and offer support for an insane redneck.